-Selected by “Best Lawyers “ as the 2017 Lawyer of The Year in the area of mass torts, and by “Super Lawyers” as a Top Ten designee for 2017-2018, Kelly has been a Law Dragon 500 selectee from 2014-2017 and is consistently listed among the top tier of lawyers in the country in cases involving personal injury, wrongful death, brain injury, paralysis and medical malpractice.
-A member of the prestigious Inner Circle of Advocates, Kelly has multiple 7 and 8 figure jury verdicts.
-In March, 2017 he obtained a $4,000,000 jury verdict against the Golden Gate Bridge Highway and Transportation District for the death of a pedestrian struck by one of their buses, and negotiated a major confidential settlement in a failure to diagnose case against Kaiser Health plan for a high tech worker who became disabled.
-In 2016 he concluded four major cases including a $12.75 million recovery against a domestic auto maker, (auto roll over), a $10.5 million settlement for the wrongful death of a single mother and a $7.5 million birth injury malpractice recovery against a national HM O. In May of 2015 he obtained a record Kaiser Health Plan wrongful death arbitration award.
+When resolution by mediation or settlement fails, Kelly is ready to take his client’s cases before juries.
+Within the last year he obtained a $4,000,000 jury verdict against the Golden Gate Bridge Highway and Transportation District for the death of a pedestrian struck by one of its buses, negotiated a major confidential settlement against Kaiser Health plan for a high tech worker and obtained a $5.6 million dollar jury verdict against a Super Shuttle driver for the death of a retired restauranteur in a Highway 101 multi-vehicle crash.
+A year earlier he concluded four major cases including a $12.75 million recovery against a domestic auto maker, (auto roll over), a $10.5 million settlement for the wrongful death of a single mother and a $7.5 million birth injury malpractice recovery against a national HMO.
 His $8,341,000 verdict in the first DePuy ASR / Johnson and Johnson metal-on-metal artificial hip trial set the standard for verdicts in the nationwide hip implant litigation and helped produce a $2.5 billion national settlement.
-His $8,350,000 verdict on behalf of a construction-site worker who lost an arm in a fall in the same year showed his skill in work-site injury cases.
-His $23,200,000 jury verdict in a birth injury medical malpractice case in Minnesota ranks among the nation's largest verdicts for obstetrical injury.
+His $8,350,000 verdict on behalf of a construction worker who lost an arm in a fall in the same year showed his skill in work-site injury cases.
+His $23,200,000 jury verdict in a birth injury medical malpractice case in Minnesota ranks among that states largest verdicts for obstetrical injury.